Jump to:

 Google Search Console will tell you how you rank for each keyword.
 Just look at your performance report and see what your results are.
 Do they gradually (and slowly) improve over time?
 If not, take a look over your text to ensure it’s not spammy (e.g. with too many keyword repetitions), and ensure that your overall site performance is good too.

 As for all elements of SEO, keyword research and improvement is an ongoing process.
 If one keyword isn’t working for you, perhaps another one will do better.
-Though remember to allow plenty of time for changes to take effect before you swap things up.
+Though remember to allow plenty of time – at least 6 months – for changes to take effect before you swap things up.

-Trends also change, and the phrases users entered 5 years ago may not be the same as they use now.
-Google Algorithm changes and user behaviour also affects how well your pages will do, so regular keyword maintenance is important if you want to stay on top.
+Trends also change, and the phrases users searched 5 years ago may not be the same as they use now.
+Google Algorithm changes and user behaviour also affect how well your pages rank, so regular keyword maintenance is important if you want to stay on top.